Battle of Kampala: Battle

-On 25 January the NRA's 7th Battalion attacked the UNLA barracks at Makindye and the 3rd Battalion assaulted the Lubiri barracks, while the 1st Battalion acted as a reserve.
+On 25 January, the NRA's 7th Battalion attacked the UNLA barracks at Makindye and the 3rd Battalion assaulted the Lubiri barracks, while the 1st Battalion acted as a reserve.
 NRA artillery positioned on Mutundwe traded fire with the UNLA battery at Summit View.
 Fighting at Lubiri was severe; the UNLA garrison successfully blunted an attempt by NRA troops to scale the barracks wall, so the latter resorted to besieging the installation with grenades and machine guns.
 All foreign missions in the city closed their facilities.
 The governments of the United States and the United Kingdom advised their nationals in the capital to seek shelter indoors.
 Radio Uganda broadcast a request from Okello to the NRA for a ceasefire and for the implementation of the Nairobi Peace Agreement.
 In the afternoon NRA artillery struck an armoury near the UNLA's headquarters, Republic House, causing a large series of explosions.
+As the fighting for Lubiri barracks raged, the 1st Battalion captured the Bulange, seized the Bakuli junction after heavy fighting, and advanced toward the city center.
 Republic House was captured early in the evening by the 1st and 3rd Battalions.
-At about 21:00 a platoon of the 3rd Battalion managed to successfully climb over the wall at the Lubiri barracks, finding the location to have been abandoned by UNLA forces.
+At about 21:00, a platoon of the 3rd Battalion managed to successfully climb over the wall at the Lubiri barracks, finding the location to have been abandoned by UNLA forces.
 Saleh moved to join his troops at the front line and encamped at Natete.